-3. This Convention does not apply to-
+4. This Convention does not apply to -

-- (a) vessels of less than 500 tons; - (b) vessels primarily propelled by sail but having auxiliary engines; - (c) vessels engaged in fishing or in whaling or in similar pursuits; - (d) tugs.
+- (a) ships of less than 1,000 tons; - (b) ships primarily propelled by sail, whether or not they are fitted with auxiliary engines; - (c) ships engaged in fishing or in whaling or in similar pursuits; - (d) hydrofoils and air-cushion craft.

-4. Provided that the Convention shall be applied where reasonable and practicable to- (a) vessels between 200 and 500 tons; and (b) the accommodation of persons engaged in usual sea-going routine in vessels engaged in whaling or in similar pursuits.
+5. Provided that the Convention shall be applied where reasonable and practicable to -

+- (a) ships between 200 and 1,000 tons; and - (b) the accommodation of persons engaged in usual sea-going routine in ships engaged in whaling or in similar pursuits.

-5. Provided also that any of the requirements contained in Part III of this Convention may be varied in the case of any ship if the competent authority is satisfied, after consultation with the organisations of shipowners and/or the shipowners and with the bona fide trade unions of seafarers, that the variations to be made provide corresponding advantages as a result of which the over-all conditions are not less favourable than those which would result from the full application of the provisions of the Convention; particulars of all such variations shall be communicated by the Member to the Director-General of the International Labour Office, who shall notify the Members of the International Labour Organisation.
+6. Provided also that any of the requirements applicable by virtue of Article 3 of this Convention may be varied in the case of any ship if the competent authority is satisfied, after consultation with the organisations of shipowners and/or the shipowners and with the bona fide trade unions of seafarers, that the variations to be made provide corresponding advantages as a result of which the over-all conditions are not less favourable than those which would result from the full application of the provisions of the Convention; particulars of all such variations shall be communicated by the Member concerned to the Director-General of the International Labour Office.